Interpreting an SQL Query Plan

 Queries Sent for Processing

-For linked tables, the plan shows the text of the query being sent to the remote SQL Gateway Connection to retrieve the requested data from the remote tables.
+For external tables linked through an ODBC or JDBC gateway connection, the plan shows the text of the query being sent to the remote SQL Gateway Connection to retrieve the requested data from the remote tables.

 For parallel query processing, the plan shows the various queries being sent to be processed in parallel.